Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 ▣ "little children" See note at 1 John 2:1.

 ▣ "abide in Him" This is a PRESENT ACTIVE IMPERATIVE.
-This is the third PRESENT IMPERATIVE used to promote Christian perseverance (cf. 1 John 3:15,24).
+This PRESENT IMPERATIVE is used to promote Christian perseverance (i.e., "abide" or "remain" from menō, see full note at 2:24, cf. 1 John 3:15,24).
+This is a recurrent emphasis in John's writings.

 The PRONOUNS' ANTECEDENTS are often difficult to identify, but in this paragraph, they are obvious.